1st Year Residents

 Outside of medicine, I am a strong advocate for conservation and sustainability.
 When I’m not working, you can find me exploring locales with my camera, baking something delicious for my friends and family, and devouring vegetarian tacos en masse (kindly direct me to your favorite taqueria in Salinas).
 Also, I am compiling a list of unusual dog names, and am accepting new entries at this time.

 Stephen Matzat, MD

 Medical School: Icahn School of Medicine at Mount Sinai I grew up in the golden foothills of California’s Sierra Nevada Mountains and earned a degree in Human Biology at Stanford University.
-I was drawn to New York City where I studied medicine at Mount Sinai and am now excited to return to California to train at Natividad’s Family Medicine Residency.
+I was drawn to New York City where I studied medicine at Mount Sinai before returning to California to train at Natividad’s Family Medicine Residency.

 I am motivated by social justice issues and hope to play a role in shaping healthcare systems that are more accessible and welcoming to historically marginalized communities.
-I look forward to connecting with the people of Salinas around a shared goal of better individual and community health.
+Natividad has been a place of much growth for me and I have deep gratitude for the coworkers and patients who serve as a constant source of inspiration for me.
 Outside of medicine, my passions run the gamut from crochet and crosswords to technology and travel.

 Erika Romero, MD

 Medical School: American University of the Caribbean I was born and raised in Los Angeles, CA to Salvadorian parents.
 My interest in medicine was sparked early on and was enhanced as I witnessed healthcare disparities in my own community growing up.
 I became involved in various community organizations that provide resources and programs to help underserved populations.
 After attending college at UC Santa Barbara, I moved to St. Maarten for medical school at AUC.
 My clinical rotations across a wide range of communities cemented my desire to practice full spectrum Family Medicine, where I can work with people of all ages and walks of life.